lvxianlong/faster-rcnn.pytorch1.6/README.md

 # A *Faster* Pytorch Implementation of Faster R-CNN
+##Faster-rcnn+python3.7+pytorch1.6
 ## Introduction
+#[09/05/2020] In order to adapt to the new version of the framwork, this paper makes a revision with reference to https://github.com/jwyang/faster-rcnn.pytorch.

 ### Good news!
 This repo supports pytorch-1.0 now!!!
 We borrowed some code and techniques from [maskrcnn-benchmark](https://github.com/facebookresearch/maskrcnn-benchmark).